zopefoundation/zope.locking/src/zope/locking/README.txt

 ExclusiveLockHandlers
 ---------------------

-Given the general constraints described above, exclusive lock handers will generally only allow access to their special capabilities if the operation is in an interaction with only the lock owner.
+Given the general constraints described above, exclusive lock handlers will generally only allow access to their special capabilities if the operation is in an interaction with only the lock owner.